Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: Introduction

-to the bicategory of super algebras, bimodules and intertwiners, which assigns to a Hilbert space $V$ a corresponding Clifford algebra $\Cl(V)$ and to a Lagrangian correspondence $L \subseteq \Pi V_0 \oplus V_1$ the fermionic Fock space $\mathcal{F}_L = \Lambda L$, a $\Cl(V_1)$-$\Cl(V_0)$-bimodule.
+to the bicategory of superalgebras, bimodules and intertwiners, which assigns to a Hilbert space~$V$ a corresponding Clifford algebra $\Cl(V)$ and to a Lagrangian correspondence ${L\! \subseteq\! \Pi V_0 \!\oplus\!
+V_1}$ the fermionic Fock space $\mathcal{F}_L = \Lambda L$, a $\Cl(V_1)$-$\Cl(V_0)$-bimodule.
 This second-quantized theory was previously constructed in \cite{LudewigRoos}.
-It was observed there that the above second-quantization functor is ``anomalous'', in the sense that it is only projectively functorial.
-Again, this ``chiral anomaly'' only appears when morphisms of type (2) are composed, and hence in our framework only occurs in Riemannian signature.
+However, it was also observed there that the above second-quantization functor is ``anomalous'', in the sense that it is only projectively functorial, and that the field theory constructed in \cite{LudewigRoos} does \emph{not} factor through the functor \eqref{FieldTheoryIntro}.
+Again, this ``chiral anomaly'' only appears when split Lagrangians are composed, and hence in our framework only occurs in Riemannian signature.

-The goal of this paper is to give a simple, self-contained description of the category of Lagrangian relations and the corresponding fermionic field theory.
-Many further things related to this construction and the broader framework of functorial field theory are not discussed in the present paper.
-In particular, the morphism sets of both $\Lag^d$ and the bordism category considered have natural topologies, and the functor $\mathcal{L}$ should be continuous.
-In a short outlook section, we give a conjectural description of this functor in terms of stable homotopy theory.

-\paragraph{Acknowledgements.} It is a pleasure to thank Ulrich Bunke for helpful discussions.
-The author is indebted to SFB 1085 ``Higher Invariants'' funded by the Deutsche Forschungsgemeinschaft for financial support.